 Q. The LAUC-LA mini grant form asks about previous LAUC involvement and awards.
 Are these answers considered by the committee when making award decisions?

 A. Maybe.
-Prior involvement in LAUC/LAUC-LA, and receipt of awards, are a secondary set of criteria that the R&PD Committee will only consider in the event of a highly competitive year.
-We will also take into account the length of an applicant's time in LAUC so that newer librarians are not disadvantaged.
+Prior involvement in LAUC/LAUC-LA and receipt of awards are a secondary set of criteria that the R&PD Committee will only consider in the event of a highly competitive year.
+We will also consider the length of an applicant's time in LAUC so that newer librarians are not disadvantaged.

-Q. May I apply for any of these grants at any time during the year?
+Q. May I apply for any of these grants anytime during the year?

 Q. I am working on a project with other UC (or UCLA) librarians.
 Should we submit a joint application or separate applications?